 After trying authentic German beer while on a ski trip, the Crandalls of Devils Backbone Brewing company began a hobby that would eventually spawn some of the best beer in the region.
-Travels in the US led them to look for a location that would allow active beer drinkers to enjoy hiking, biking and running in a gorgeous location, followed by a beer, of course.
+Travels in the US led them to look for a location that would allow active beer drinkers to enjoy hiking, biking, and running in a gorgeous location, followed by a beer, of course.
 Once they found their location, they realized that it was their dream to create their own authentic local pub, one that would really speak to the outdoor beauty of the region and the active nature of the local people.
 Devil’s Backbone beers are perfect right after that mountain 5K, and their location is the perfect place to enjoy them.

 Starr Hill Brewery

-Starr Hill is the second oldest craft brewery in Virginia, and as such they have been the pioneers who set the stage for Virginia’s currently thriving craft beer community.
+Starr Hill is the second oldest craft brewery in Virginia, and as such, they have been the pioneers who set the stage for Virginia’s currently thriving craft beer community.
 Starr Hill beers have been spotted at live music festivals like Bonnaroo and FloydFest.
 The brewery responded to demand by moving their small downtown brew operation to a larger facility in Crozet.
 Starr Hill blends art and science to create craft beers that have been inspired by some of the most innovative and beloved brewers in the country.
-The historic storefront of the brewery still resides on Main Street and was once home Virginia’s first craft brewery, Blue Ridge Brewing Company.
+The historic storefront of the brewery still resides on Main Street and was once home to Virginia’s first craft brewery, Blue Ridge Brewing Company.
 Starr Hill’s offerings are rich in tradition, finely honed artisanal beers.

 Lickinghole Creek Craft Brewery

 Lickinghole Creek began with the mission to create innovative beers that were produced and grown right on the farm.
-The brewery grows their own hops and barley as well as the fruits, herbs and spices that flavor their beers.
+The brewery grows its own hops and barley as well as the fruits, herbs, and spices that flavor their beers.
 Their Fearnought Bourbon Barrel Imperial Brown Ale is a noteworthy brew created completely from products on the farm.
 Their craft beers are unique and memorable, including selections like a Rosemary Saison made from homegrown rosemary.

 Legend Brewing Company

 Legend is Virginia’s oldest fully operating microbrewery and includes a full-service brewpub serving food and beer and winning awards.
 Legend produces lagers and ales that accompany some of the best burgers in Virginia!
-Their six year-round offerings include a British-style brown ale that is a unique and worth option for dark beer drinkers, and a Bohemian-style pilsner that has won two awards at the Virginia Craft Brewers Cup.
+Their six year-round offerings include a British-style brown ale that is a unique and worth option for dark beer drinkers and a Bohemian-style pilsner that has won two awards at the Virginia Craft Brewers Cup.
 They also have a collection of seasonal beers.